Tuesday, 15 August 2023

 The Bridge of Sighs

-The Bridge of Sighs connects the interrogation rooms in the Doge's Palace to the Prigioni Nouve (New Prison).
+Not far from the Square and down a narrow canal the Bridge of Sighs connects the interrogation rooms in the Doge's Palace to the Prigioni Nouve (New Prison).
 The view from the Bridge was the last view of Venice that convicts saw before their imprisonment.
+Fairly chilling thought.

 The prison